ivogeorg/hovergames3/README.md

 9. Communication between rover and drone?
    1. Set up a WiFi link between the two vehicles.
    2. _How can the two vehicles get on the same PX4 uORB network?_
-   3. _Is this where ROS2
+   3. _Is this where ROS2 becomes inevitable?_

 ## Development plan: applications